IgniteUI/help-topics/topics/02_Controls/igEditors/Config/00_Configuring ASP.NET MVC Validation.md

 ### <a id="_Steps"></a>Steps

-The following steps demonstrate how to configure data annotation validation for Ignite UI controls.
+The following steps demonstrate how to configure data annotation validation for %%ProductName%% controls.